-330.1 (330.2) ABSTRACT ALGEBRA PART I 1/2 credit
+330.1(.2) ABSTRACT ALGEBRA I

 This course introduces the student to a study of formal algebraic systems with emphasis on group theory and mappings that preserve operations.
-Topics to be covered include sub-groups, cyclic groups, permutation groups, cosets and factor groups, isomorphisms and homomorphisms and discussion on obtaining more specialized systems from groups by 'adding axioms'.
+Topics to be covered include sub-groups, cyclic groups, permutation groups, cosets and factor groups, isomorphisms and homomorphisms and discussion on obtaining more specialized systems from groups by adding axioms.